Ell1ott/OneTap/Roadpath.md

 _Not to be confused with differend collections of todos - also a important feature_

+### Fun, funky streak notifications

+Track any repeating task, and if we notice a streak make AI generate a fun streak message, like: "🎉 Trash Master Extraordinaire! 🗑️ You've taken out the trash 10 weeks in a row!
+Keep up the stinky work! 💪"

+Just to add some fun into it all (:

 ## Visual identity

 OneTap should be modern, slick and simple yet still have a unique bit that makes it stand out from the rest.
 Not just look like a v0 build app